-As one of the parties is the students, TUFL aims to create a motivating and honest atmosphere at school and takes all student complaints into consideration.
+As one of the parties is the students, DEPARTMENT OF FOREİGN LANGUAGES aims to create a motivating and honest atmosphere at school and takes all student complaints into consideration.
 Informal complaints can be solved through conversation by the student advisor, any teachers of that particular student/s, a Testing Coordinator, or the Administrative Coordinator.
 For formal complaints, the student can go to the Vice-Principal.

-Again, at the beginning of each year, student handbooks are distributed, and the teachers answer any questions they ask about the handbook.
-The handbook, rules, and regulations of TUFL are kept on Toros University web page, but if the problematic behavior or complaint continues, a written document is asked, and the legal procedure as stated in the Laws and Regulations accepted by Toros University Department of Foreign Languages will be used.
+At the beginning of each year, student handbooks are distributed, and the teachers answer any questions they ask about the handbook.
+The handbook, rules, and regulations of DEPARTMENT OF FOREİGN LANGUAGES are kept on Toros University web page, but if the problematic behavior or complaint continues, a written document is asked, and the legal procedure as stated in the Laws and Regulations accepted by Toros University Department of Foreign Languages will be used.